Why could Reading be kicked out of the EFL? Dai Yongge's ownership nightmare and takeover latest explained ahead of EFL deadline

 Yongge is a Chinese businessman who made his money from transforming air-raid shelters into shopping centres across China.

-He attempted to buy Hull in 2016 with his sister Dai Xiu Li but the deal fell through after allegedly failing the fit and proper persons' test.
+He attempted to buy Hull in 2016 with his sister Dai Xiu Li but the deal fell through.

+The EFL said in a statement: "Following recent comments in respect of the circumstances around the approval of Mr Yongge's acquisition of the club in 2017, the League would like to reiterate that Mr Yongge was not subject to a sports governing body disqualification, including the Premier League, at the time of the acquisition.

+"The reason Mr Yongge did not proceed with a purchase at Hull City was related to the involvement of a separate individual.

 When did Yongge become Reading's owner?